Sass & Bide: History

+Foundation

-Clarke (sass) and Middleton (bide) first met in 1992, whilst in secondary school in Brisbane, Queensland.
+Sarah-Jane Clarke (sass) and Heidi Middleton (bide) first met in 1992, whilst in secondary school in Brisbane, Queensland.
 They followed different paths; Clarke studying to be an accountant, while Middleton studied at the Queensland College of Art and Griffith University, prior to becoming an art director.
 However, they reunited and together went to London in the late 1990s.